-This beach is unarguably one of Costa Rica’s top surf destinations, if not the best, and at Playa Negra and the town of Los Pargos (Spanish for “the snappers”), where the beach is located, everything appears to revolve around surf.
-Here you’ll find everything from board rentals, ding repair shops, surf shops, greasy food, ice cold beer, beach shack accommodations, happiness and a very laid-back vibe.
+This beach is unarguably one of Costa Rica’s top surf destinations, if not the best, and at Playa Negra and the town of Los Pargos (Spanish for “the snappers”), where the beach is located, everything appears to revolve around the surf.
+Here you’ll find everything from board rentals, ding repair shops, surf shops, greasy food, ice cold beer, beach shack accommodations, happiness, and a very laid-back vibe.

 “Negra” means black in Spanish, so you’d expect all the sand here to be black, but you can find different shades in different areas, ranging from white to crushed seashells to dark.
 Rock outcroppings extend out of the water throughout the shore and there is little shade to be found here, so get ready to roast!

 Playa Negra – not to be confused with Playa Negra de Cahuita (or Puerto Viejo) on Costa Rica’s Caribbean coast – is located in the northwestern province of Guanacaste.
 It is approximately a 30-minute drive from the closest airport in Tamarindo, to the north.